 The Frohring Library coordinates the access to Turnitin®, a plagiarism detection service that checks submitted files against its vast database of other submitted papers, and against the content of published books and periodicals, and other websites.

 You might include a notice that you plan to use Turnitin on your course syllabus.
 A short line, such as “Please note that your papers may be submitted to Turnitin.” should suffice.
 If you decide to start using the service in the middle of a term, please discuss the matter with your students, informing them of your reasons for doing so.

-Our Turnitin® instance is integrated with our LMS Moodle, therefore if you have a Moodle course and you create a Turnitin assignment, a Turnitin® account will also be automatically created.
+Our Turnitin® instance is integrated with our LMS Moodle, therefore since all Faculty members have their courses on Moodle, a Turnitin® account is also automatically created.

 For details about using the plagiarism detection plugin in Moodle, refer to the appropriate section in the Moodle guide:

 Instructors cannot add themselves to the institutional Turnitin account.

 If you wish to use Turnitin without using Moodle to check, for example, individual papers or papers that were submitted to you via email, you have to recover your password and create a class and an assignment before uploading the papers yourself.

 Livia Piotto is the Turnitin administrator in the Library.
 If you would like more details about using Turnitin you can contact her at email@example.com.